giantswarm/docs/src/content/reference/fleet management/clusters/introduction_cluster_api.md

 ## Giant Swarm flavor

-The Giant Swarm platform offers additional capabilities on top of Cluster API that we consider as must-have for a complete production system.
+The Giant Swarm platform offers additional capabilities on top of Cluster API that we consider as must-have for a complete production system and those are not part of the upstream project, yet.

 We leverage these features of Cluster API: